Inguinal Hernia Repair

 - Drink liquids as directed.
 Liquids may prevent constipation and straining during a bowel movement.
 This will help prevent pressure on your incision, and prevent another hernia.
 Ask how much liquid to drink each day and which liquids are best for you.

-- Take deep breaths and cough 10 times each hour.
-This will decrease your risk for a lung infection.
+- Take deep breaths and cough.
+Do not smoke.
+This may decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
-Let the air out and then cough strongly.
-Deep breaths help open your airway.
+Push the air out of your lungs with a deep, strong cough.
+Take deep breaths and cough 10 times each hour.
+Hold a pillow tightly against your incision when you cough to help decrease the pain.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath.
 Then let the air out and cough.
 Repeat these steps 10 times every hour.
-Press a pillow lightly against your incision when you cough.
-This may decrease pain or discomfort.

 Driving: